parmeped/goCrudChallenge/notes.md

 - NO AUTH (says nothing about this)
 - Use gorsk implementation for setting up a connection with a PostgreSql db.
 (Maybe add to the documentation why an SQL db was selected.
 IS an SQL db needed?)
   Check SQL vs NoSQL first.
-- Create the MVP first : Expose an endpoint, handle it through services, save it on db.
+- Create the MVP first : Expose an endpoint, handle it through services.
-  Retrieve that contactInfo
-  Search that contactInfo
-  Delete that contactInfo
-  Do the searchBy.. stuff
+  Create contactInfo.
+[Ok, missing validations] Retrieve that contactInfo by id [Ok, missing validations and correct return] Delete that contactInfo  [Ok, validating if exists before deleting] Update that contactInfo [Ok, seems to be working just fine] Search that contactInfo by email or phone number Make two separate search endpoints.
 - Polish design
   Add validation
 - Documentation
   just a .me explaining on each folder
-  Swagger
+  Swagger [NO TIME]
 - Unit tests
 - Docker

+- Check code.

 # DB
 - Contacts (contactID, name, companyID, profileImage, email, birthDate, addressID)